juxor/afaq/markdown/secH1.md

 monarchy nor nobility, but you must have a God, a religion, a dictatorship, a censorship, a hierarchy, distinctions, and ranks.
-For my part, I deny your God, your authority, your sovereignty, your judicial State, and all your representative mystifications."_ [**System of Economical Contradictions**, p.
+For my part, I deny your God, your authority, your sovereignty, your judicial State, and all your representative mystifications."_ [**Op.
+Cit.**, p.
+205]
-263]

 Equally, Proudhon opposed the "top-down" nature of Blanc's ideas.
-As it was run by the state, the system of workshops would hardly be libertarian as _"hierarchy would result from the elective principle . . . as in constitutional politics.
-But these social workshops again, regulated by law, - will they be anything but corporations?
-What is the bond of corporations?
-The law.
+As it was run by the state, the system of workshops would hardly be libertarian as _"hierarchy would result from the elective principle . . . as in constitutional politics . . .
 Who will make the law?
-The government."_ Such a regime, Proudhon argued, would be unlikely to function well and the net result would be _"all reforms ending, now in hierarchical corporation, now in State monopoly, or the tyranny of communism."_ [**Op.
+The government."_ Such a regime, Proudhon argued, would be unlikely to function well and the net result would be _"all reforms ending, now in hierarchical corporation, now in State monopoly, or the tyranny of community."_ [**Op.
 Cit.**, p.
-269 and p.
-271] This was because of the perspective of state socialists:
+21 and p.
+207] This was because of the perspective of state socialists:

-> _ "As you cannot conceive of society without hierarchy, you have made yourselves the apostles of authority; worshippers of power, you think only of strengthening it and muzzling liberty; your favourite maxim is that the welfare of the people must be achieved in spite of the people; instead of proceeding to social reform by the extermination of power and politics, you insist on a reconstruction of power and politics."_ [**Op.
-Cit.**, p.
-397]
+> _"As you cannot conceive of society without hierarchy, you have made yourselves the apostles of authority; worshippers of power, you think only of strengthening it and muzzling liberty; your favourite maxim is that the welfare of the people must be achieved in spite of the people; instead of proceeding to social reform by the extermination of power and politics, you insist on a reconstruction of power and politics."_ [**Op.
+Cit.**, pp. 225-6]

 Instead of reform from above, Proudhon stressed the need for working class people to organise themselves for their own liberation.
 As he put it, the